circles-project/Matrix.swift/README.md

 Github mirror: https://github.com/futo-org/Matrix.swift

 ## Status
-This project is **alpha** (ie, pre-beta) quality software.
+This project is **beta** quality software.
-It is **NOT READY** for production use by 3rd parties.
+It is probably not ready for production use by 3rd parties.
+However, if you're looking to start a new open source or hobby project with Matrix on iOS/MacOS, then Matrix.swift is definitely worth a look.

-Moreover, it has not yet undergone any kind of security audit.
+Beware that this code has not yet undergone any kind of security audit.

 Use it at your own risk.